github/audit-actions-workflow-runs/README.md

 Lists the Actions and specific versions and commits used in them.

-Optionally, filter by a particular action, possibly including a commit SHA of interest.
+Optionally, filter by particular Actions, possibly including one or more commit SHAs of interest.

 > [!NOTE]
 > This is unofficial software, not supported by GitHub